seccijr/osapiens-backend-challenge/README.md

 yarn test
 ```

-This command runs all unit tests using Jest, covering individual components like TaskRunner, WorkflowFactory, and job implementations.
+This command runs all unit tests using Jest, covering individual components like TaskService, WorkflowFactory, and job implementations.

 ### Running E2E Tests